-This Thermal Stitch Crochet Potholder pattern is a variation of the stitch I used in my Extra Thick Potholder.
-It’s also a Half Double Crochet Thermal but with a slight change which creates a different texture.
-You can see the lines between the rows are more prominent here whereas the Extra Thick Potholder has a different texture.
+This Thermal Stitch Crochet Potholder pattern is a variation of the stitch I used in my Ultimate (Extra Thick) Potholder.
+It’s also made with the Half Double Crochet Thermal Stitch, but with a slight change that creates a different texture.
+You’ll notice the lines between the rows are more prominent in this version, while the Ultimate Potholder has a smoother, denser look.

 About Thermal Stitch

-Thermal Stitches are worked into the stitches of the current row and the row below simultaneously.
-That’s what creates the thickness.
-You can use single, double or half double crochets.
+Thermal stitches are worked by inserting your hook into the stitch of the current row and a loop from the row below at the same time.
+That’s what gives the fabric its signature thickness.
+You can use single, half double, or double crochet for this technique.

-I think there are 3 most important things to remember when working Thermal stitches:
+Here are the three most important things to keep in mind when working thermal stitches:

-1. Find the right first stitch on the row below.
+- Make sure you find the correct first stitch on the row below.

-Make sure to count your stitches in every row so you catch any mistakes early.
+Make sure to count your stitches in every row.
+It’s the best way to catch any mistakes early and keep your edges nice and straight.

 Difficulty